Understanding the Right of Investors to Sue When Stockbrokers Breach Their Fiduciary Duty

 - If the breach causes damages that are tangible

-The attorneys at The Frankowski Firm have a strong track record of helping investors throughout the country hold negligent stockbrokers, supervisors, and investment firms accountable.
+The attorneys at The Frankowski Firm hold a reputable record when it comes to protecting your investments.
+We’ve held numerous negligent stock brokers and brokerage firms accountable for causing investors financial harm.
 Lead attorney Richard Frankowski has 15 years of practical, financial, and legal experience in fighting for investors who have lost their savings.
-Many of his clients have obtained financial justice (and peace of mind) because of his firm’s ability to prove that brokers breached their fiduciary duty and caused their clients financial harm.
+Many clients across the country have been awarded financial justice because of the firm’s ability to prove brokers engaged in fraud or misconduct.

 What are examples of brokerage fiduciary duty?